mauricius/ProcessSlider/README.md

 # License

-Licenced under GPLv2.
+Licenced under MIT.
 See LICENSE.

 Have fun with the code.